What is an ISA?

 A variable rate ISA offers you a rate of interest which can go up and down.
 With a fixed rate ISA you know in advance what your interest rate will be over your selected fixed term.

 It’s up to you.
 Variable rate cash ISAs offer savers instant access to their money.
-Fixed rate ISAs offer savers a higher rate of interest if you can lock your savings away for 2 years or more (withdrawal charges will apply).
-Stocks and shares ISAs may be more appropriate if you are looking to invest for a period of 5 to 10 years.
+Fixed rate ISAs normally offer savers a higher rate of interest if you can lock your savings away for 2 years or more (withdrawal charges will apply).
+Stocks and shares ISAs allow you to have access to your money at any time but they may be more appropriate if you are looking to invest for a period of 5 to 10 years.

 Important legal information